Rick's Daily Tips

 As just one example, it could collect all of your contacts’ names, phone numbers and email addresses and add them to a scam caller’s list or SPAM email list – neither of which would work out well for your friends, family members and the other folks listed in your Contacts.

-You can easily find out exactly which apps have access to your Android device’s Contacts info and then revoke that access for any apps that don’t really need it.
-This video shows how, step-by-step…
+Luckily, it’s easy to find out exactly which apps have access to your Android device’s Contacts info and then revoke that access for any apps that don’t really need it.
+Here’s how:

-You should now see a list of all the apps that are currently installed on your device, divided into two groups: Allowed (these apps have access to your Contacts) and Denied (these apps do not have access to your Contacts).
+You should now see a list of all the apps that are currently installed on your device, divided into two groups: Allowed (these apps have access to your Contacts) and Not allowed (these apps do not have access to your Contacts).

 That’s all there is to revoking Contacts access for the apps that don’t really need it.